nathanlarsen1/InvestigatingIncidentsSplunk/README.md

 <h3>5.What utility was used in the oldest event associated with "James"?</h3>

-After selecting James' name and scrolling down to the last event, I used the find function in my browser to discover that the utility was 'WMI Commandline,' which is wmic.exe.<br/><br/>
+After selecting James' name and scrolling down to the last event, I used the find function in my browser to discover that the utility was 'WMI Commandline', which is wmic.exe.<br/><br/>

 <p align="center">
 <img src="https://i.imgur.com/k7qWfH4.png" height="100%" width="100%" alt="Convert the string into a list"/>